tvaucher/youtube-viz/processbook.md

 <figure class="process-book">
     <img src="https://i.imgur.com/0SvUnG0.jpg" alt="Dynamic scaling stacked area">
 </figure>
-By selecting any category, it should have changed the chart order, to make the category appear bottommost.
+By selecting any category, it should have changed the chart order, to make the category appear at the bottomt.
 That way, the category would not have been distorted by a superposition with charts below it.
 Moreover, selecting this category dynamically adapts the y-axis, in order to maximize the space occupied by this category on screen.

 ##### We called our second solution the **Interleaving Chart**:
 <figure class="process-book">